Code-Institute-Submissions/balennouri-pp5/README.md

 The authenticated Store Owner can manage all major product-related functions directly from the front-end of FastShoes.
 This includes adding new products, editing existing product details, and deleting products entirely, all accessible from either the Products page or the individual Product detail page.

-Authenticated users on FastShoes have control over several key functionalities directly from the front-end.
-They can add or remove products from their wishlist, manage their account by updating or deleting it, and write reviews for all products available on the platform.
+Authenticated users on FastShoes possess significant control over various key functionalities accessible directly from the front-end.
+They can effortlessly add or remove products from their wishlist, seamlessly manage their account by updating or deleting it, and contribute reviews for all available products on the platform.
+Furthermore, they retain the ability to edit or delete the reviews they have authored, ensuring a dynamic and personalized user experience.

 #### All The Pages